Our community

 (http://www.yourdictionary.com/gate-crasher)

-"Informal: a person who attends a
+"Informal: a person who

 social affair without an invitation or attends a performance, etc.